diogorrio/discovering_fm_for_treewidth/README.md

 // Empty.

 ### Version Log
 V1.
-Build the inital structure of the project.\
+Build the initial structure of the project.\
 V2.
+List possible approaches to finding the forbidden minors.\
+V3.

 ## LICENSE
 See [LICENSE](LICENSE).